 and low is released on soundcloud April 27th.
 Nothing but positive comments, happy fans and excitement from fans finally getting another taste of Lunds soul.

-Then the months went by various tweets about girls, lyrics and random tweets that kind of just made it seem like he was in a bad place.
+Then the more months go by; various tweets about girls, lyrics and random outcrys that kind of just made it seem like he was in a bad place.
 Then in Decmember we find out 4 years ago he was diagnosed with a panic disorder.
 The first time he’s opened up publically about this mental health.
 He talks about getting off his meds for a bit and then the sickness and ER visits that came with it.
-After finally coming to the conclusion and with fan supporting him he went back to his anxiety medication and went radio silent again.
-Tell his fans we’ll be back to his old self soon.
+After finally coming to the conclusion (and with fan supporting him) he went back to his anxiety medication and went radio silent again.
+Tell his fans: he’ll be back to his old self soon.

-I think Lund being so public open about this expecially with fans who relate to his music so well was a great public health announcement.
-In a way encouraging those who face the same issues on the battles of mental illness and adapting to the reality of it.
+I think Lund being so public open about this expecially with fans who relate to his music so well was a great public health announcement and in a way encouragement to those who face the same issues.
+The battles of mental illness and adapting to the reality of it is difficult and it helps to know you’re not alone.
 As heartbreaking as it is, it’s probably helped more people than Lund could ever know.

 Then in 2019 of Feb, we are at relief to find out: